sda-community-plugins/Fortify-WIE/README.md

 * [x] **Create Scan from Template** - Create a new simple scan from a template
 * [x] **Create Scan from Settings File** - Create a new simple scan from an uploaded settings file

+Note: this plugin is deisgned to be used when WebInspect Enterprise has been integrated with Software Security Center
 ### Installing the plugin

 Download the latest version from the _release_ directory and install into Deployment Automation from the